-MERIDIAN, MS — At the upcoming 2019 NAMM Show in Anaheim, CA, keep an eye out for Misha Mansoor, the founder and lead guitarist of the progressive metal band Periphery, who will make an appearance at Peavey’s booth on Thursday, January 24 at 4pm.
-Peavey and Mansoor will be offering up a sneak peek at the new mini head amplifier to launch later this year.
+MERIDIAN, MS — This week at the 2020 NAMM Show in Anaheim, California, keep an eye out for Misha Mansoor, founder and lead guitarist of the progressive metal band Periphery, who will make an appearance at Peavey’s booth 201A at 11 a.m.
+Friday, Jan.
+17.

 Mansoor is widely known as one of the forerunners of djent, a subgenre of progressive metal.
 An innovator, producer and now an executive through his new label, 3DOT Recordings, Mansoor knows precisely what he wants from his amp, and eagerly worked with Peavey’s engineers to get it right.
 At the 2017 NAMM Show, Mansoor introduced the Peavey invective™.120 Head as his “dream amp.”
-The basis of the invective.120 was the iconic Peavey 6505 series heard on countless recordings, but now with the “sickest clean channel ever,” Mansoor explained.
+In 2019, Peavey and Mansoor announced the invective™.MH, a scaled down version of the invective.120.

 The invective.120 Head has a single input with three key remote switchable channels: Clean, Crunch and Lead.
-The innovative Clean channel is voiced to be pristine and is uniquely suited to work with closed back cabs, while the Lead and Crunch both have independent Pre and Post Gain controls as well as shared low/mid/high EQ, in line with the revered Peavey 6505® head.
+The innovative Clean channel is voiced to be pristine and is uniquely suited to work with closed back cabs, while the Lead and Crunch both have independent Pre and Post Gain controls as well as shared low/mid/high EQ.
 They also feature a shared switchable front end boost fast attack input noise gate with a threshold for complete control over muting.
 The standby and power switches with blue jeweled pilot light indicate when the amp is ready.
 Just adjust the Master Resonance, Presence and Volume knobs, and it's ready to rock.

 The back panel of the invective.120 is where the real magic happens, through four matched JJ 6L6GC output tubes with top-loaded bias test points and adjustment.
 Players will also find paralleled speaker outputs with impedance selector, an MSDI direct output with Level/Tone/Ground Lift, MIDI out/thru, and MIDI footswitch input.
 The included footswitch has nine presets to help players achieve their desired tone.
 Other back-panel features include a remote switchable rack loop and effects loop, half-power switch, and two 9VDC at 500mA auxiliary power jacks.